5 ways for foreigners to make money in Thailand

 PHOTO: Freepik

 Teaching is possibly the most common way foreigners make money in Thailand.
-Lots of foreigners in Thailand teach English, whether it is part-time or full-time, with a TEFL degree or without, in an official school or less official.
-Obviously, it’s not the best paying job in the world, but it does provide a decent living.
+Many foreigners in Thailand teach English, whether part-time or full-time, with a TEFL degree or without, in an official school or less official.
+It’s not the best-paying job in the world, but it does provide a decent living.
 Moreover, the opportunity is almost always open.
 Numerous educational institutions in the country need English teachers, from international to language schools.
 You can also earn extra money on the side by teaching privately.

 Related news

-Your chances of landing an English teaching job are higher if you have a TEFL, a degree in teaching, and if you’re a native speaker.
-With a great CV, you can expect to get a higher salary as well.
+Your chances of landing an English teaching job are higher if you have a TEFL, a teaching degree, and a native speaker.
+With a great CV, you can also expect to get a higher salary.
 However, getting hired is still possible even if you don’t have a degree or a TEFL.
 Aside from English, you can also teach other popular languages in Thailand.
 These include Korean, French, Japanese, and Chinese.

 Teaching jobs in Thailand for foreigners aren’t limited to languages.
 Thailand is a popular destination for yoga retreats.
 There are many yoga studios across the country, so you have plenty of opportunities to become a yoga instructor.
 Other teaching opportunities include diving instructors or online courses.